Chinese Communist Revolution: Wuhan Nationalist Government

-First phase of the Civil War (1927-1936)
+First phase of the Civil War (1927–1936)

 Shanghai Massacre

-On April 12, 1927, Chiang Kai-shek and his right-wing faction of the KMT massacred the Communists in Shanghai.
+On April 12, 1927, Chiang Kai-shek and his right-wing faction of the KMT ordered the massacre of the Communists in Shanghai.
 The White Terror spread nationwide and the United Front collapsed.
 In Beijing, 19 leading Communists were killed by Zhang Zuolin.
 That May, tens of thousands of Communists and those suspected of being communists were killed, and the CCP lost approximately 15,000 of its 25,000 members.
 Only in Wuhan, where leftist sympathizer Wang Jingwei split from Chiang and proclaimed a rival nationalist government, were the Communists safe to hold their Fifth National Congress.
 However, under pressure from Chiang, Wang eventually purged Communists from his government and declared his loyalty to the right-wing government in Nanjing.

 Failed insurrections and the Chinese Soviet

 In 1927, immediately after the collapse of Wang Jingwei's leftist Kuomintang government in Wuhan and Chiang Kai-shek's suppression of communists, the CCP attempted a series of uprisings and military mutinies in Guangzhou, Nanchang and Hunan.
-Despite initial success they were unable to withstand direct pressure from the KMT's National Revolutionary Army (NRA).
+Despite initial success they were unable to withstand direct pressure from the NRA.
 The immediate effect was to make it clear to CCP leaders that a formal military apparatus was needed, and during the flight from Nanchang they founded the Chinese Red Army.